 It’s important to note that there’s no one-size-fits-all solution.
 But with that being said, let’s take a look at three different companies and what digital marketing analytics they may be looking at.

-In the first example, the analytics that provide actionable insights would include such things as look-to-buy ratios, Facebook ad click-through rates, leaky buckets (where people leave your website), and other related analytics.
+In the first example, the analytics that provides actionable insights would include such things as look-to-buy ratios, Facebook ad click-through rates, leaky buckets (where people leave your website), and other related analytics.

 For a small freelance marketing agency, the ratio of downloads of their free offer to schedule a demo and the ratio of demos to sales are probably much more valuable metrics than their social media engagement metrics.